thegooddocsproject/templates/base-template/about-base-template.md

 * Discuss the nature of the content for this doctype.
 * Decide what format will best express the nature of the content.
 For example, text only, or multi-media options such as diagrams, screenshots or video.
 * Consider how the format you choose will impact maintenance.
+This can include human work-hours, as well as ongoing processes and infrastructure requirements.
 * Reference your style guide which should have recommend guidelines for using multi-media such as image size and video length.

 }